4/24/2025

 President and Chief Executive Officer, CACI International

-Okay, Collin, thanks.
-Look, government fiscal year 25, full year CR, allows for new starts, gives agencies more discretion and flexibility to move their funds.
-So that's a net positive, provides really good visibility and really good certainty.
+Okay, Colin, thanks.
+Look, government fiscal year 25, full year CR, allows for new starts, gives agencies more discretion and flexibility to be able to move their funds.
+So that's a net positive.
+Provides really good visibility and really good certainty.
 National security spending, another thing you've heard me say a lot, remains bipartisan.
 And look, we're going to focus on the things that we can control.
-We're going to run the business, we're going to drive long-term growth, insurable their value, and on that front we're doing very, very well.
+We're going to run the business.
+We're going to drive long-term growth and shareholder value.
+And on that front, we're doing very, very well.
 You talked about technology and expertise.
 Look, our strategy has always been to strongly align around key national security priorities and invest ahead of need.
 And that's why we've been bringing differentiated expertise and tech, which does position us extremely well.
-So if we look at the FY26 budget and we look at all the numbers we have now, as Jeff and I and the rest of the company look forward to doing 26 and beyond planning, I just want to share a little bit about how we see our long-range plan, because there's a lot of questions about budget and timing.
+So if we look at the FY26 budget and we look at all the numbers we have now As Jeff and I and the rest of the company look forward to doing 26 and beyond planning, I just wanted to share a little bit about how we see our long-range plan because there's a lot of questions about budget and timing.
 So here's how I look at it.
-Booked a bill, fiscal year 25, Q1 through Q3, strong and supportive awards.
-We've already booked $1.3 billion awards in Q4, with a large volume of to-be awarded remains.
-We've got a number of large awards over the last two fiscal years that contribute as they continue to unpack.
+Book to build fiscal year 25 Q1 through Q3 strong and supportive awards.
+We've already booked $1.3 billion awards in Q4 with a large volume of to-be-awarded remains.
+We've got a number of large awards over the last two fiscal years that contribute to out-year growth as they continue to unpack.
 Jeff shared that during our investor day in the fall around how expertise and technology programs unpack.
 We haven't begun to see the unpacking of Spectral yet, as well as several other programs.
 We've got an enviable backlog with at least four to six quarters of clarity on where growth is going to come from.
-On the funding side, a favorable government fiscal year 25 CR, allowance for new starts, funding flex, flexibility.
+On the funding side, a favorable government fiscal year 25 CR. allowance for new starts, funding flex, flexibility.
 And then you talked about future budgets.
-Reconciliation bills, up to $150 billion of defense spending, up to $200 billion of DHS, represents two-thirds of the business that CECI executes year over year.
+Reconciliation bills, up to $150 billion of defense spending, up to $200 billion of DHS represents two-thirds of the business that CECI executes year over year.
 We're seeing signals to support a $1 trillion government fiscal year 26 budget.
-And we have a portfolio that's really much aligned with Peace Through Strength, China, Indopaycom, protecting the homeland.
-So when we look at those mileposts that we use to measure how our strategy is stacking up and we're looking at where this customer set's going, whether it's DOGE, whether it's GSA, Scrobulus, whatever those are, those are quantitative measures that we need to support our three-year plan.
-So high single-digit revenue growth, -11% margins, $1.6 billion of free cash flow, the use of which is not contemplated in the revenue and margin growth rates.
-We have faced an abrogate without a doubt, but where we are, folks, is not by accident.
+And we have a portfolio that is really much aligned with Peace Through Strength, China, Indopaycom, protecting the homeland.
+So when we look at those mileposts that we use to measure how our strategy is stacking up and we're looking at where this customer set's going, whether it's DOGE, whether it's GSA scrub list, whatever those are, those are quantitative measures that we need to support our three-year plan.
+So high single-digit revenue growth, mid-11% margins, $1.6 billion of free cash flow, the use of which is not contemplated in the revenue and margin growth rates.
+We have things to navigate without a doubt, but where we are, folks, is not by accident.
 It's by aligning a strategy ahead of customer needs that makes up with the customer at the right time.
 And it's the right time.

 speaker

 Got it.
-And then maybe on the supplemental, is there a way to think about kind of how fast you think those monies can get started and whether that supplemental is balanced more towards what I call is an O&M style cadence or more of an R&D style cadence on the outways.
-Thanks.
+And then maybe on the supplemental, is there a way to think about kind of how fast you think those monies can get started and whether that supplemental is balanced more towards but I call it an O&M style cadence or more of an R&D style cadence on the outweighs.

 speaker